h5law/h5law.github.io/posts/intro.md

 somewhat unique perspective on life, or at least an interesting tint on the glasses through which I view the world around me.

-It took a while, and a lot of hard work to pull myself out of the depths of the pit I had dug myself into but every step I took away from my old life and towards something new, something better, was a step I was determined to take.
+It took a while and a lot of hard work to pull myself out of the depths of the pit I had dug myself into but every step I took away from my old life and towards something new, something better, was a step I was determined to take.
 Truthfully it was my time in prison where I grew from a boy into a man, and matured mentally.